bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Why-Jamstack-Rocks-----.md

 #### Frontend Framework

-Most frameworks don’t output static HTML files, however it is possible to do that but it requires more tooling experience and maintenance.
+Most frameworks don't output static HTML files, however it is possible to do that but it requires more tooling experience and maintenance.

 -   <span id="949a"><a href="http://reactjs.org/" class="markup--anchor markup--li-anchor" title="React">React</a></span>
 -   <span id="42ed"><a href="https://preactjs.com/" class="markup--anchor markup--li-anchor" title="Preact">Preact</a></span>